 - Never download any random links people send, nor click any links random people send you.
 They might be trying to phish your account information. yes PHISH, not fish.

 That's all for right now, and all I could think of for your security.
 I didn't want to go into another lesson by adding irrelevant information to another topic.
 Hopefully you end up changing most of your stuff right now, and being smart about your security.
 Never doubt yourself about your information, because once your on the internet.
 You're going to always be on the internet.

-Passion has also made another tutorial at the Learning Center for you all a while back on "How not to get hacked".
-You can go check that out as well for more information here: How not to get hacked
+[Only registered and activated users can see links. ] has also made another tutorial at the Learning Center for you all a while back on "How not to get hacked".
+You can go check that out as well for more information here: [Only registered and activated users can see links. ]